5 Facts About Sex Trafficking in the United States

 We cannot rely upon the silenced to tell us they are suffering.

 Sex trafficking is a part of child sexual abuse that is often overlooked by parents and caregivers.
 It may seem like something that only occurs in other cities, states, or countries.
 It actually can, and does, occur everywhere.
-Information is the greatest shield against it though, so here are five sex trafficking facts you may not know about, courtesy of our friends at Operation Underground Railroad (OUR):
+Information is the greatest shield against it though, so here are five facts about sex trafficking in the United States you may not know about, courtesy of our friends at Operation Underground Railroad (OUR):

 1. It doesn’t just happen somewhere else.